 NOTE: The letters below explain the screen commands shown on the game's video display.
-This information is always displayed on the strategic maps.
+This information is always displayed on both tactical and strategic maps; here, the information is displayed on the strategic map.

 A - represents the movement direction guide.